stephenlaichaowen/page-demo/README.md

 npm run dev
 ```

-## Upload your sapper project to Github
+## Upload your Sapper project to Github

 Create a local git repo
 ```